SherG/cool-iron/blog/amazon-style-shouraboura.md

 * Use of the above to develop stores with small footprints and labor requirements and better customer experience
 * Touchless self-checkout (Hointer used an app, Amazon Style will use palm-based biometrics.)

-To be sure, use of a shopping app or in-store QR codes are hardly novel.
-What made Hointer unique (and now Amazon Style), is the particular combination of technologies in order to significantly improve customer experience.
+To be sure, touchless checkout, use of a shopping app, or in-store QR codes are hardly novel.
+What made Hointer unique is the particular combination of technologies in order to significantly improve customer experience.
+And they got there a decade before Amazon.

 Hointer opened flagship stores which served as test-beds -- they had coders on the floor reacting to shoppers' feedback and altering things on the go.
 But they also functioned as a technology company, much in the same way that Ocado does or that Amazon does with their cloud services: making their innovative tech available to other businesses.